charcoalphp/charcoal/README.md

     -   **noop**: Blackhole (NULL caching driver)
 -   **cache/driver**: Instance of the main Stash cache driver which is the first supported driver from `cache/config.types`.
 Defaults to "memory".
 -   **cache/builder**: Instance of [`CacheBuilder`][cache-builder] that is used to build a cache pool.
--   **cache/factory**: Factory service to create a new cache pool with the "memory" driver.
 -   **cache**: Main instance of the Stash cache pool which uses `cache/driver` and `cache/config.prefix`.

 ## Configuration